passw0rd/cli/README.md

 You have to confirm your account by entering a confirmation code you got in the email and create your own account password.

 > !!!
 Once you've confirmed your account and created an account password, the password CLI immediately asks you to set up two factor authentication and to create a new passw0rd App (with a default App's name) and a Secret Key.
 You can:
-- accept the offer and get all the necessary credentials (app_token, public_key, secret_key) to start working with passw0rd service or
+> - accept the offer and get all the necessary credentials (app_token, public_key, secret_key) to start working with passw0rd service or
-- come back later.
+> - come back later.
 If you choose this option, you get only your Session url2fa - store it somewhere in a safe place.
 Other credentials (app_token, service_public_key, app_secret_key) you'll be able to generate using your app_token later.

-**Second**, set up two factor authentication (2FA).
+**Second**, set up two factor authentication (2FA):

-To set up 2FA you have to:
 - Copy a QR link that you got in passw0rd CLI
 - Open the QR link in a brouser or some application
 - Scan the QR using your 2FA application